Laurel-Public-Schools/links/README.md

 Built using Node.js with [Docusaurus 2](https://docusaurus.io/) react elements.

+Use the [Reference Guides](./Reference%20Guides/) folder for helpful guides on Markdown, as well as specifics for editing this site.

 ## Local Installation for development

 **You must have Node.JS installed on the machine you are working from.
 [Installers](https://nodejs.org/en/download/)**